 So let’s dig a bit deeper, look into the origins of this profession and figure out how people in the West got a very wrong impression about geisha.

-- First female geisha
+- First female geishas

 - The alternative story

-- Geisha, Japanese revolution and Victorian morale
+- Geisha, revolution and Victorian morale

-- Geisha in the 20th century
+- Geisha in the first half of the 20th century

 If you liked this episode, don’t forget to subscribe.